learn step by step

 When your project is complete, take the time to sand off any trace lines that are still visible.
 If you leave these on and seal the wood, the sealant will accentuate any pencil lines that may remain.

-Finally, seal and protect your artwork by putting a wood finisher onto the wood.
+Finally, seal and protect your artwork by applying a wood finisher.
 Let this dry thoroughly.

 Your artwork is complete.